As part of our commitment to sustainability, we’re working hard to deliver more customer orders with zero exhaust emissions.

 It’s all part of our work to decarbonise and electrify our transport network, which is key in helping us achieve our Climate Pledge commitment to reach net-zero carbon emissions across our operations by 2040.

-Expanding zero-exhaust emission deliveries with the UK’s largest-ever order of electric trucks
+The UK’s largest-ever order of electric trucks

 To support the expanded fleet, Amazon will install additional fast charging infrastructure across key UK sites, including 360kW electric charging points capable of charging the 40-tonne Mercedes-Benz trucks from 20 to 80 per cent in just over an hour.
 The new electric trucks will have a range of 310 miles (500km) on full charge.

-Utilising the UK’s electric rail network for customer deliveries
+Utilising the UK’s electric rail network

 For the first time in the UK, Amazon has launched rail deliveries at scale.

-Making deliveries more sustainable through micromobility hubs and electric cargo bikes
+Micromobility hubs and electric cargo bikes

 Micromobility hubs are physical centres within urban areas where packages are sorted before the final leg of their journey.
 They are usually located within delivery stations, which represent the last mile of Amazon’s order process.

-Amazon has been continuously expanding electric deliveries across UK city centres, with recent micromobility hub launches in Belfast and Norwich joining existing hubs in London, Manchester and Glasgow.
+Amazon has been continuously expanding electric deliveries across UK city centres, with recent micromobility hub launches in Belfast and Norwich joining existing hubs in London, Manchester, and Glasgow.

 Since 2022, Amazon has made more than 150 million deliveries using electric vans and cargo bikes in the UK, with many more planned over the coming years.